eclips0r/eclips0r/README.md

 ### Sup, I'm a CS student based in Austria and interested in computers and astrophysics

-Currently working on a GUI project in java with swing mostly to get some practice.
+Currently working on a GUI project in java using swing mostly to get some practice.
 Full code is going up when its finished